 Wolf has the best grill because infrared is hot and simple to clean.
 Their griddle is better, but Thermador is easier to clean.

-BlueStar and Viking off gas grills and griddles.
+BlueStar and Viking offer gas grills and griddles.
 It's not as powerful as infrared, but you can control the temperature.

-BlueStar and Viking, like true commercial ranges, do not have any controls.
-Wolf has some with light-up knobs and clock with timer.
+BlueStar, La Cornue, and Viking, like true commercial ranges, do not have any controls.
+Wolf has some with light-up knobs and a clock with a timer.

 Thermador has a TFT digital display with the Wi-Fi HomeConnect to help you cook.
 You can also turn your oven on/off or change the temperature remotely.

 First, you have to determine whether you buy all gas or dual fuel.
 For dual fuel, Wolf has the best twin convection system with two independent fans.

 In all gas, Viking and BlueStar have the third element convection for more even cooking.

 Of course, La Cornue will have both with the best convection system.

 Thermador has steam in its side oven with a drawer.
 Cooking with steam is the best if you learn.